wandexdev/aws-bootcamp-cruddur-2023/journal/week1.md

 ## [Homework Challenges](#challenges)
 Here is a little summary before the details:
 - [x] Ran the dockerfile CMD as an external Shell (.sh) script.
+- [x] Added frontend dependencies and public port configurations to prepare my Gitpod environment at launch.
-- [x] Pushed and tagged an image to DockerHub.
+- [x] Pushed and tagged an image publicly to DockerHub.
-- [x] Used multi-stage building for a Dockerfile build
+- [x] Used multi-stage building for 2 Dockerfiles build
-- [x] Implemented a healthcheck in the Version 3 Docker compose file
+- [x] Implemented 2 healthchecks in the Version 3 Docker compose file
 - [x] Installed Docker on localmachine and got the same containers running outside my Gitpod.
 - [x] Launched an EC2 instance that has docker installed, and pulled an image to demonstrate my knowledge of docker processes.